travis-ci/docs-travis-ci-com/source/content/docs/user/languages/clojure.md

     language: clojure

-If you need more fine-grained setup, specify operations to use in your .travis.yml like this:
+If you need a more fine-grained setup, specify operations to use in your .travis.yml like this:

     language: clojure
     before_script: "lein deps && lein build-jni-extensions"